sambrosio/Mini-Training_Open-Project/README.md

 #### Group 1: Stefan
-What is an issue?
+How to give feedback to the gitbook? -> Create an issu

+- Stefan shows some existing

 #### Group 2: Heidi
-What is a pull request?
+How to improve the gitbook? -> Create a pull request.

 - Heidi shows her pull request she created for the Open Science Trainer Handbook

 #### Group 3: Susana
-How to start a new repository
+How to start an own open project? -> create new repository.

 - Susana shows how to start a new repository
 - A repository is where you store your files